ammaskartik/hipster_ldn/README.md

 Master monorepo for the Hipster London App, backend, and ML/Data Pipeline.

+`Please refer to infrastructure directory for README instructions`

 ## Phase 1

 * Vue based Web App to display map + features.